lnvglr/character-diversion/character-diversion.md

 One particularly appealing concept is the atomic design system, introduced.
 It is constructed from atoms, which form molecules, which in turn form organisms which live in templates and pages.
 In a UI context a button and a text input field can be understood as atoms and when put together to a search field they become a molecule.
 This molecule of a search field can be embedded into the organism of a header, side-by-side with a logo atom and a main-menu molecule.
 This organism of a header can live in a template or a page.

 ![atomic-design-stages](https://media.crystallize.com/snowball/21/2/2/1/@1024/atomic-design-stages.webp)

+#### Deployment

+When starting this project, I set up a *GitHub* repository named `lnvglr/character-diversion`. *GitHub* is a platform for hosting source code. *GitHub* uses the version control system *Git* to track changes to the source code.
+It is mostly used for collaboratively working on projects but it is also used for automated deployment processes.

+For this project I used the repo (short for repository) to track my changes and to have the ability to go back in time and see my progress as well as making the project open source.

+When *Character Diversion* started taking shape, I used a platform that would allow for me to deploy the code and to make it accessible to the public. *Heroku* offers Node.js hosting, so I deployed both my Straps backend and my Nuxt.js frontend on *Heroku*.

 ## Case Studies